 There have been new A Levels brought in for a number of subjects, including art and design, sociology, biology, psychology, business studies, physics, chemistry, history, computing, English literature, economics, English language and literature and English language.

-If you plan to start your studies in September 2017..
+If you started your studies in September 2017

 How the new A Levels will be assessed